New graffiti laws for SA have been announced. If you want to know about graffiti laws in South Australia, send us a Lawmail.

 Is graffiti illegal?

 It is also against the law to help, assist or encourage someone else to do graffiti.
 The penalty for helping or encouraging someone else to do graffiti is the same as the penalty for actually doing it yourself.

-What about possessing a graffiti tool?
+Can I carry a graffiti tool?

-It is also illegal to be carrying a spray paint can or a tool that can make a permanent mark and is more than 15mm wide, if you are carrying it in a public place or on a private property if you are trespassing.
-It is not illegal to be carrying these items if you can prove that you have a legal reason, such as you need it for your job.
+It is also against the law to carry a spray paint can or a tool that can make a permanent mark that is more than 15mm wide, in a public place or in a private place where you are not allowed to be.

 a) Give you an informal caution;